cdapio/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

 .. rubric:: Methods

 - ``run()``: Used to implement the functionality of the plugin.
-- ``configurePipeline()``: Used to create any streams or datasets or perform any validation on the application configuration required by this plugin.
+- ``configurePipeline()``: Used to perform any validation on the application configuration that is required by this plugin or create any streams or datasets if the fieldName for a stream or dataset is not a macro.

 Post-run Action Plugin
 ======================